Friday, August 13, 2010

 Lubricate Metal Parts

-Lightly spraying the metal tubings with a spray lubricant or applying oil ensures everything slides up and down easily.
+Lightly spraying the metal tubes with a spray lubricant or applying oil ensures everything slides up and down easily.
 It also has an added benefit of protecting the metal parts from rust.
-Just be aware of these lubricated areas or you'll get some oil on yourself and your clothes during the workout.

 Cushion parts of the Squat Rack that need it